pchanda/TinkerML/_posts/2015-11-26-Ising-Model.md

 layout: post
 title: Ising Model
 ---
 Please refer to my earlier posts on [MRF](https://pchanda.github.io/MarkovRandomFields/) and [GRF](https://pchanda.github.io/GibbsRandomField/) for getting used to the notations.
-If we consider clique potentials for sizes of upto 2, he energy function is the sum of clique potentials of all cliques of size 1 and size 2,
+If we consider clique potentials for sizes of upto 2, the energy function is the sum of clique potentials of all cliques of size 1 and size 2,

 $$ U( \textbf{x} ) = \sum_{\{i\}\in C_1} \phi_1(x_i) + \sum_{\{i,j\}\in C_2} \phi_2(x_i,x_j) $$